5 Stages of Programming Languages

 Brad Cox and Tom Love were the developers behind Objective-C. Among its purposes is that it’s general-purpose and object-oriented.
 Currently, Objective-C is widely used to code software for macOS and iOS.

 This general-purpose language comes from Larry Wall.
-During its development, Perl‘s goal was to be a scripting language.
-Since then, it’s now used for a wide variety of purposes.
-These include network programming, CGI, and system administration.
+During its development, Perl's goal was to be a scripting language.
+Since then, it’s been used for network programming, CGI, and system administration.

 1990 – Haskell

-Haskell is a pure functional language used for complicated calculations, records and number-crunching.
-Also, it’s used to develop games, such as Nikki and the Robots.
+Haskell is a purely functional language for complicated calculations, records, and number-crunching.
+Also, it's used to develop games, such as Nikki and the Robots.

 1991 – Python

-Designed by Guido Van Rossum, Python is one of the most popular programming languages to this day.
-Among its popularity reasons, it’s very easy to learn and that it requires fewer lines of code.
-Today, its main usage is in software and web application development.
-Also, it comes handy with information security.
-For instance, Google Search, Nasa and YouTube are some of its current users.
+Designed by Guido Van Rossum, Python is one of the most popular programming languages today.
+Among its popularity reasons, learning is effortless and requires fewer lines of code.
+Today, its primary usage is in software and web application development.
+Also, it comes in handy with information security.
+For instance, some of Python’s current users include Google Search, Nasa, and YouTube.

 1991 – Visual Basic